Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `CHALLENGE`

-* Going for the faster method is rather risky, considering how easy it is to be hit by the guns.
-If you don't think you can go for this method without getting hit, go for the slower one.
+Going for the "faster method" is rather risky, considering how easy it is to be hit by the guns or the blades if you're not careful.
+If you're not confident with this, it is safer to complete the dances due to you being positioned right in front of him after the dance.

-* If you want to go for the fast method...
-Try to throw both pieces of brain in front of Dr. Finklestein.
-They'll bance off on the ground, but that also puts them much closer to him, and it makes your next attempt faster.
-* Guns can be avoided much easier by standing in front of where they're initially pointing.
-With Soul Robber level 2, you can also destroy them before they can even hit you.
-Don't try to go for the other guns right after, they WILL hit you most likely.
+You can avoid the Guns by getting far away from the direction they're initially pointing.
+You'll have enough time to destroy one of them this way.
+Don't go for the other guns right after if you don't want to be immediately blasted.

-* Right after the guns retreat, you can try to open Dr. Finkelstein's head by going right behind him before the blades come out.
-Even if you're not going to throw a piece of brain at him, you can still gain easy notes out of him.
-This way, if you destroy the blades after, you should have a full bar for the dance segment.
+Wether you just want to wait for the dance part or not, grabbing his head and trying to open it will also make notes appear.
+It is best to go for it when his inventions are not opperational.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248714.png">